-All manuscripts within the scope of the journal (i.e. molecular and physical gastronomy, and its use in education or in the kitchen) are accepted for publication when all changes proposed by the reviewers and editors are made, or when sufficient explanation is given.
+All manuscripts are accepted for publication when all changes proposed by the reviewers and editors are made, or when sufficient explanation is given.
 However the fact that these explanations are given is a demonstration that changes including these explanations are to be made in the manuscript.